NordicSemiconductor/pc-ble-driver-js/README.md

 pc-ble-driver-js is a Node.js AddOn for the [pc-ble-driver  library](https://github.com/NordicSemiconductor/pc-ble-driver).
 It depends on the pc-ble-driver repository referenced as a submodule.

-The AddOn does not support all of the functions in the pc-ble-driver library.
-This is a very early implementation, we are working on making the AddOn production quality.
-When production quality is reached we will probably publish it on npmjs.
-Stay with us!

 # Installation procedure

 To run the AddOn you will need to set up your boards to be able to communicate with your computer.